 Pre-Professional Practice for Graduate Diploma

 One half of the course introduces students to the administration of psychological tests and psychological assessment with an emphasis on cognitive testing and assessment.
 The other half of the course introduces students to basic counselling techniques and skills.
-Students will gain practical experience in testing and counselling. .
+Students will gain practical experience in testing and counselling.

-1. developed competency in the administration, scoring and interpretation of psychological tests,
+1. Developed competency in the administration, scoring and interpretation of psychological tests,

-2. choice of suitable tests, and matching this choice with assessment goals
+4. Knowledge regarding choice of suitable tests, and matching this choice with assessment goals

-3. different approaches to counselling and how to conduct a counselling interview.
+5. Knowledge regarding different approaches to counselling and how to conduct a counselling interview.

 - The course will also address important issues in choosing appropriate tests to achieve the assessment goals and interpreting and using test results.

-The counselling component will examine a number of approaches to counselling and cover the range of skills needed to conduct a counselling interview.
+- The counselling component will examine a number of approaches to counselling and cover the range of skills needed to conduct a counselling interview.